-Having strong and effective defensive skills is essential for any soccer player that wants to be a title winner.
+Having strong and effective defensive skills is essential for any soccer player who wants to be a title winner.

 A good defender will not only be an expert at protecting their team’s goal but also capable of starting an attacking move from the back of the field.

 The aim of this drill is to improve your skills and abilities at keeping an attacking player away from the goal you’re defending.
-You will learn how to close down the space the attacker wants to move into and you will improve your timings when making tackles.
+You will learn how to close down the space the attacker wants to move into, and you will improve your timing when making tackles.

 Equipment needed: 2 players, ball, and cones